Every year we trash enough gift wrap to wrap around the world multiple times, and a good chunk of it is not even recyclable. What a waste!

-A reusable gift wrap is a great way to reduce waste and I use these wrapping cloths next to the tsuno tie bags to do my part.
+A reusable fabric gift wrap is a great way to reduce waste around the holidays.

 I recently made one that I adorned with a pink sun print.
 It's quite small 39,5 x 39,5 cm which is about the smallest I would go, but this was the largest I could fit under the glass I have for sun printing.
 It does fit an A6-sized booklet though and small gift like a bar of soap.